d3/d3-shape/README.md

 <a name="keys" href="#stack_keys">#</a> <i>stack</i>.<b>keys</b>([<i>keys</i>])

 If *keys* is specified, sets the keys accessor to the specified function or array and returns this stack generator.
 If *keys* is not specified, returns the current keys accessor, which defaults to the empty array.

-For each key, a layer (series) will be generated.
-Keys are typically strings but they can be arbitrary values.
+A series (layer) is [generated](#_stack) for each key.
+Keys are typically strings, but they may be arbitrary values.
 The series’ key is passed to the [value accessor](#stack_value), along with each data point, to compute the point’s value.

 <a name="value" href="#stack_value">#</a> <i>stack</i>.<b>value</b>([<i>value</i>])